 Frequency: 3 sets; 15 repetitions

-If you’re using a light body bar, insert eight pushups between each set to burn out your pecs.
+If you’re using light-weighted bars, insert eight pushups between each set to burn out your pecs.

-Working out your chest muscles is important because they are responsible for the movement of your arms across, up, and down the body, as well as other gestures like flexion, adduction, and rotation .
+Working out your chest muscles is important because they are responsible for the movement of your arms across, and well-developed chest muscles can reduce injury risks by better stabilizing the shoulder joint and the interconnected upper limbs, as stated in a study from The American Journal of Sports Medicine .

 10. Hip Thrusters